All Blogs, How To Guides

 Preparation: The Secret to Deep Penetration

-1. Check the Weather and Moisture
+Check the Weather and Moisture

 - The 20% Rule: Use a moisture meter to ensure the timber is below 20% moisture content.

-- The 48-Hour Window: Ensure no rain is forecast for at least 24 to 48 hours after application
+- The 48-Hour Window: Ensure no rain is forecast for at least 24 to 48 hours after application.

-2. Strip Old Finishes
+Strip Old Finishes and Clean

-Step 1: Choose Your Tool
+Choose Your Tool

 - High-Quality Brush: Best for detailed work and ensuring the product is “worked into” the grain.

-- Low-Pressure Sprayer: Faster for large fence runs, but you should still “back-brush” to ensure even coverage
+- Low-Pressure Sprayer: Faster for large fence runs, but you should still “back-brush” to ensure even coverage.

-Start from the top and work your way down.
-This allows you to catch any “runs” or drips as you go.
-Apply a liberal coat of Barrettine Wood Preserver, following the direction of the wood grain
+When you begin painting, always start from the top and work your way down.
+This professional technique allows you to catch any “runs” or drips as you go, ensuring a smooth finish.

 Choosing the Right Barrettine Product